salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 Login username or alias for the target org.

+# flags.pre-destructive-changes

+file path for a manifest (destructiveChangesPre.xml) of components to delete before the deploy

+# flags.post-destructive-changes

+file path for a manifest (destructiveChangesPost.xml) of components to delete after the deploy

 # flags.purge-on-delete

 specify that deleted components in the destructive changes manifest file are immediately eligible for deletion rather than being stored in the Recycle Bin